 Virtual Learning Curriculum

-Each school has responded to this crisis (with 48 hours notice!) in different ways that are appropriate to their own situation.
+Each school has responded to this crisis in different ways that are appropriate to their own situation.
 Although the government have stated that delivering an online education is not an expectation, we are in the fortunate position of all of our students having access to devices and teachers who have some experience of educational technology via our Blended Learning Programme.
 We have worked to develop a ‘Virtual Learning Curriculum’ that tries to balance the needs of everyone in our school community:

 - A need to sustain some learning, but in changed circumstances that can’t fully replicate school

 - Awareness that home environments differ.
 Need for safeguarding.

 - Wellbeing.
 Acknowledging wider stress of situation, being away from friends and moderating the amount of screen time.

 - Managing workload and wellbeing of their children.

 - Expectations of ‘home-schooling’, motivating students to engage.

 - Professional development needs in new remote teaching tools and pedagogy.

 - Many Sandringham staff have their own young families to care for during the school day.